NAUMathStat/seminars/colloquiumFall2021.md

 **Speaker:** Ye Chen

-**Title:** Impacts of vaccination, Alpha and Delta variants on COVID-19 transmission dynamics in the 15 most populous metropolitan statistical areas in the United States
+**Title:** Impacts of vaccination, Alpha and Delta variants on COVID-19 transmission dynamics in the 15 most populous metropolitan statistical areas in the United States.

 **Abstract:**

 <hr>